 Tabular Editor 3: October 2025 Release

-• UDF namespaces.
-DAX UDFs are now organized by “namespaces”, which means that your UDFs are now easier to manage and navigate in the TOM Explorer.
-This is especially useful with models that have many UDFs, such as when you import packages from daxlib.org!
+• UDF namespaces: DAX UDFs are now organized by namespace, so they're easier to manage and navigate in the TOM Explorer.

 This summary is produced by the author, and not by AI.